COVID panel offers lessons learned, three years on

 At first, he wasn’t too concerned.
 As he headed up to the crypt, however, he saw people sitting on the ground, some of them bleeding.
 Rioters had breached the building.
 He identified himself as a doctor and began examining the injured.
 Later, a SWAT team evacuated him to the Senate side, where he set up a medical station and took care of people until 3:30 a.m.

 In retrospect, he sees the outburst of violence on Jan.
-6 as linked to the polarization around COVID policies – with both symptomatic of growing distrust in government.
+6 as linked to the polarization around COVID-19 policies – with both symptomatic of growing distrust in government.

 Why We Wrote This